 Buy Term and Invest the Difference:

 This website was created around the idea that millions of american consumers are attempting to figure out if they should buy a whole or universal life insurance policy or instead opt for a simple term policy.
 The logic for choosing the term policy is simple.
-Term life insurance, being so much less expensive allows consumers to use the rest of the saved money to invest it.
+Term life insurance, being so much less expensive allows consumers to invest their remaining money.

 The Definition of Buy Term and